JhonataAugust0/gameplay/README.md

 <br />

-## :eyes: Interface do projeto
+## :eyes: Project interface
 <br />

-O protótipo do projeto foi construído na plataforma FIGMA e por [@TiagoLuchtenberg](https://www.instagram.com/tiagoluchtenberg/) e ficou lindo! seguem algumas das telas logo abaixo:
+The project prototype was built on the FIGMA platform and by [@TiagoLuchtenberg](https://www.instagram.com/tiagoluchtenberg/) and it was beautiful! here are some of the screens below:

 <br />